timburgess/FOSMC/Assembly/3-Donor-Bike-Requirements-and-Suggestions.md

 # Donor Bike Requirements and Suggestions

-For the first two FOSMC motorcycles, we have chosen to use early Monsters (620 ie and M900) as the donor bikes.
+For the first two FOSMC motorcycles, we chose to use early Monsters (620 ie and M900) as the donor bikes.
 Monsters have been Ducati's best selling model for many years, thus there is a healthy used bike market with older Monster models being relatively inexpensive and readily available.
 However, other Ducati models should work equally well.

 The FOSMC design does require two assemblies that are Monster specific: the first being the fuel tank, the other is the swingarm.
 Should you choose to use a Ducati model other than a Monster, you will need to acquire a Monster fuel tank and Monster swingarm in addition to your donor bike.